Problem with # in sharp scripts

 #8 Updated by Vincent Le Goff about 2 years ago

 This might be tied to #136 more, as a matter of fact.
 Since in most cases SharpScript is executed from the client itself, I guess I didn't properly check the bound client was correctly tied.
 If you look at the logs, they should indicate that, on opening a world and connecting, a client is created, then a sharp engine with a specific ID.
 This sharp engine should be unique for each client.
 So that's probably where it goes haywire.

-#11 Updated by Vincent Le Goff 8 months ago
+#11 Updated by Vincent Le Goff over 1 year ago

 - Category set to Customization